Logi Report Documentation v18 Overview

-A report template contains static text and graphics as well as placeholders for data.
+A report template contains static text, graphics, and placeholders for data.

 When a report is in the runtime environment, it connects to the data source associated with the report, executes the query, and applies the fetched data to the template thereby creating a report result file: